sfarrens/presentations/_posts/0000-01-07-documentation.md

 ```

 > Note that this only needs to be done once.

 <!-- .element: style="font-size: 50%;" -->

-> This will add some content to the `docs` directory.
+> This will add some content to a `docs` directory.

 --